Javnor/Rigidity-Via-Geometry-Embedding-Structural-Intelligence-within-3D-Printed-Vaulted-Structures/README.md

 ## Phase 3 : Connection of vaults

+the bringing together of two or more vaulted geometries of same or different parametric configurations, by aligning their arches and filling the negative space to make a single form.

 - (NL): Number of infill Layers
 - (DL): Distance between the Layers
 - (H1): 1st Height of the vault